Get an annual AARP membership for only $9. Offer ends 12/11.

 Veterans may be eligible for the Housebound benefits if:

-2. The Veteran has a single permanent disability evaluated as 100 percent disabling AND, another disability, or disabilities evaluated as 60 percent or more disabling.
+2. The Veteran has a single permanent disability evaluated as 100 percent disabling AND another disability or disabilities evaluated as 60 percent or more disabling.

 In addition, your income must be less than $14,978 without dependents or $18,773 with dependents.
 To apply for the Housebound benefit, call your regional VA office.
 For a listing by state, go here.
 You can also apply online using the VA's VONAPP (Veterans On Line Application) website.

-Another Veteran’s benefit is the Homemaker and Home Health Aide Care.
+Another Veteran's benefit is the Homemaker and Home Health Aide Care.
 These are services such as case management, assistance with activities of daily living, and other home-related care services.
-This is part of the VA Standard Medical Benefits Package for enrolled Veterans who meet the clinical needs for the service.
+It is part of the VA Standard Medical Benefits Package for enrolled Veterans who meet the clinical needs for the service.

 Other Veterans benefits include Skilled Home Health Care (nursing, physical/occupational/speech therapy, social work), Telehealth Care (phone/video care to track blood pressure, blood sugar, pulse, blood oxygen levels, heart/lung sounds), and Home Based Primary Care.